Lucy Letby to be sent victim impact statements after refusing to appear in court

 The 33-year-old did not appear in the dock at Manchester Crown Court on Monday as she was given a whole-life order after being convicted of the murders of seven babies and the attempted murders of six more.

-The judge, Mr Justice Goss, ordered that Letby be sent a transcript of his sentencing remarks and copies of the statements read out by the families of her victims.
+The judge, Mr Justice Goss, ordered that she be sent a transcript of his sentencing remarks and copies of the statements read out by the families of her victims.

 He said: “The defendant, Lucy Letby, has refused to attend court for this sentence hearing.
 Accordingly, I have to sentence her in her absence.